-The story of North American exploration spans an entire millennium andinvolves a wide array of European powers and uniquely American characters.
+The story of North American exploration spans an entire millennium and involves a wide array of European powers and uniquely American characters.
 It began with the Vikings’ brief stint in Newfoundland circa 1000 A.D. and continued through England’s colonization of the Atlantic coast in the 17th century, which laid the foundation for the United States of America.
-The centuries following the European arrivals would see the culmination of this effort, as Americans pushed westward across the continent, enticed by the lure of riches, open land and a desire to fufill the nation’s manifest destiny.
+The centuries following the European arrivals would see the culmination of this effort, as Americans pushed westward across the continent, enticed by the lure of riches, open land and a desire to fulfill the nation’s manifest destiny.

-The Protestant Reformation and the Catholic church’s response in the Counter-Reformation marked the end of several centuries of gradual erosion of the power of the Catholic church as well as the climax to internal attempts to reform the church.
+The Protestant Reformation and the Catholic Church’s response in the Counter-Reformation marked the end of several centuries of gradual erosion of the power of the Catholic Church as well as the climax of internal attempts to reform the Church.
 Protestantism emphasized a personal relationship between each individual and God without the need for intercession by the institutional church.

 At the same time, political centralization ended much of the squabbling and fighting among rival noble families and regions that had characterized the Middle Ages.
-With the decline of the political power and wealth of the Catholic church, a few rulers gradually solidified their power.
-Portugal, Spain, France, and England were transformed from small territories into nation-states with centralized authority in the hands of monarchs who were able to direct and finance overseas exploration.
+With the decline of the political power and wealth of the Catholic Church, a few rulers gradually solidified their power.
+Portugal, Spain, France and England were transformed from small territories into nation-states with centralized authority in the hands of monarchs who were able to direct and finance overseas exploration.

 As these religious and political changes were occurring, technological innovations in navigation set the stage for exploration.
 Bigger, faster ships and the invention of navigational devices such as the astrolabe and sextant made extended voyages possible.